-Florida had been on a hurricane-free winning streak.
-Coming into the 2016 hurricane season, Florida had gone a record 11 years without a landfalling hurricane.
+Prior to 2016, Florida had been on a hurricane-free winning streak.
+The Sunshine State had gone a record 11 years without a landfalling hurricane.
 But that decade-plus streak came to an in September 2016, when Category-1 Hurricane Hermine made landfall before weakening into a tropical storm.

 A few weeks later, in October 2016, Category-3 Hurricane Matthew did not make landfall in Florida but spent an entire day churning up the coast just offshore, battering towns, causing several deaths, and leaving over a million Floridians without power.

 Planning a getaway in Florida?
 Here's what you should know about hurricane season.

 What is a hurricane?
 Tropical storms with high wind speeds that meet the criteria for a hurricane fall into one of five categories, with the strongest being a Category-5 hurricane.

 When is hurricane season?
 The Atlantic hurricane season runs from June 1 to November 30 with the peak period from early August through the end of October.
 The month of September tends to produce the most hurricanes.
 The Atlantic basin includes the entire Atlantic Ocean, Caribbean Sea and Gulf of Mexico.

 What does a typical hurricane season look like?
 Based on historical weather records dating back to 1950, the Atlantic region will typically experience 12 tropical storms with sustained winds of 39 mph, of which six turn into hurricanes with winds reaching 74 mph or greater, and three major hurricanes category 3 or higher with sustained winds of at least 111 mph.

 It's important to note that most of these hurricanes do not make landfall in the United States.